Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 It’s actually free to walk around Dole Plantation and take advantage of their cute photo ops.
 But once you’re there, you’ll probably want to upgrade to do an activity.

 There are several tours available.
-If you’re looking to stay in budget, I suggest either the Garden Tour or the Garden Maze.
+If you’re looking to stay within budget, I suggest either the Garden Tour or the Garden Maze.

 Take a look at the different activities being offered and see what looks fun for you.